jkwchui/chem-jon-hk/docs/chem/lessons/Y1/Week1/Session3.md

 #### 1: Rainfall analysis

-Your homework this week involves the Hong Kong rainfall data from this spreadsheet (which you have seen before).
+Your homework this week involves working with the Hong Kong rainfall data.

-You need to use a color scale to visualize it, and add a "danger" color for when the rain was incredibly heavy.
+First, use a color scale to visualize it, and add a "danger" color for when the rain was *incredibly* heavy.
+(It's subjective.)

-Then you need to identify the month with the most rainy days and heaviest rainfall.
-You may need to look up some additional spreadsheet formula.
+Second, for each month, calculate:

+1. The average rainfall,
+2. The number of rainy days, and
+3. The number of days with Trace amount of rain

+You will probably need to learn some new spreadsheet functions to **COUNT** things and **COUNT**-things-**IF**. (hint, hint)

 #### 2: Pomodoro Drawing